Area: 377,864 sq. km. (145,902 sq. mi.); slightly smaller than California.

-Japanese leaders of the late 19th century regarded the Korean Peninsula as a "dagger pointed at the heart of Japan."
+Japanese leaders of the late 19th century regarded the Korean Peninsula as a potential threat to Japan.
 It was over Korea that Japan became involved in war with the Chinese Empire in 1894-95 and with Russia in 1904-05.
 The war with China established Japan's domination of Korea, while also giving it the Pescadores Islands and Formosa (now Taiwan).
 After Japan defeated Russia in 1905, the resulting Treaty of Portsmouth awarded Japan certain rights in Manchuria and in southern Sakhalin, which Russia had received in 1875 in exchange for the Kurile Islands.
 Both wars gave Japan a free hand in Korea, which it formally annexed in 1910.

 World War I to 1952